I’ve seen cases (both animal and human) that responded well to acupuncture.

 “My feeling is that restraining the animal undoes many of the benefits of acupuncture,” she says.
 “Animals are very sensitive.
 When they are restrained, it causes them to tense.”

 Seltz tells the story of a cat who had suffered from constipation since kittenhood.
 “It always involved lots of enemas and stool softeners,” the acupuncturist says.
 “She started seeing me for acupuncture, and after 2 weeks her constipation completely resolved.”

 Cats, she says, are surprisingly relaxed about acupuncture.
 Many even fall asleep during their sessions.

 Acupuncture is not an overnight remedy — you wouldn’t really trust it if it was, would you?
 But people do claim positive changes in their pets.

 Acupuncture in the Future

 This pet health content was written by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
-It was last reviewed May 20, 2016.
+Writer T.J.
+Banks contributed to this article.
+It was last reviewed and updated May 19, 2019.